Cutaneous Oncology Center & Melanoma Program

-Under the direction of the Department of Dermatology and Neag Comprehensive Cancer Center, the Cutaneous Oncology Center is an interdisciplinary center staffed by faculty from dermatology, medical oncology, and surgical oncology.
-Our multidisciplinary team works as an integrated group to determine individualized treatment plans and coordinate clinical trials to validate new therapies.
-This comprehensive center offers patient education, screening, diagnoses, follow-up and all available treatment options for all types of skin cancers.
+The Cutaneous Oncology Center is an interdisciplinary center staffed by faculty from dermatology, medical oncology, and surgical oncology.
+Under the direction of the Department of Dermatology and the Neag Comprehensive Cancer Center, our multidisciplinary team works as an integrated group to create individualized treatment plans and coordinate clinical trials with new therapies.
+This comprehensive center offers patient education, screening, diagnoses, follow-up, and all available treatment options for all types of skin cancers.
 The specialty’s best physicians have come together to pursue new discoveries and deliver world-class care.

-Cutaneous malignancies are the most common malignancies in the United States and represent a major health problem both for morbidity and quality of life.
-Overall, our program aims to link the clinical activities in melanoma and non-melanoma skin cancers with laboratory-based and epidemiologic efforts aimed at prevention, improved diagnosis, and treatment of these diseases.
+Cutaneous malignancies are the most common malignancies in the United States and represent a major health problem.
+Our program aims to link the clinical activities in melanoma and non-melanoma skin cancers with prevention, improved diagnosis, and treatment of these diseases.

 This program is housed at the only site in Connecticut where patients with atypical moles can obtain total body digital imaging to capture digital images of these lesions.
 This program also provides epiluminescent microscopy to enhance in vivo evaluation of pigmented lesions.
 Due to the expertise in dermatopathology, any lesions biopsied are evaluated in our highly respected dermatopathology laboratory in the UConn Dermatology Department.